JuliaLang/PackageCompiler.jl/docs/src/libs.md

    * Libraries would be installed in `/usr/local/lib`
    * Include files would be installed in `/usr/local/include`
    * Julia artifacts and any other depot components would be installed under `/usr/local/share/julia`.

-   NOTE: On Linux, installing under `/usr/local/lib` or another standard location requires
-         that you run `ldconfig` as root after install.
+   Note that on Linux, installing under `/usr/local/lib` or another standard location requires that you run `ldconfig` as root after install.

-3. (Mac) Include the full library bundle in an application bundle, and set the `rpath` on the application bundle to the relative path of the library from the executable.
+3. (Mac) Include the full library bundle in an application bundle and set the `rpath` on the application bundle to the relative path of the library from the executable.

 4. (Windows) Include all libraries in the same directory as an executable.

 In all cases, you also need to link to the library while building your executable.
 For C/C++ compilers, the link step looks something like this:

 ```